Requests and Holds

 Checking in an Item with a Request

-If an item has been requested, then Horizon will let you know when you check it in.
-A message will appear, telling you which borrower the item is being placed on hold for, how they will be told and when the hold will expire.
+If an item has been requested then Horizon will let you know when you check it in.

 Pop-up message telling the user that the item is on hold for a borrower Blank Hold Slip